Buying a Horse and The Pre-Purchase Exam

 - Get everything in writing!

-Enjoy the process, and enjoy your new horse even more.
+Enjoy the process, learn from the pre-purchase exam, and enjoy your new horse even more.